Zhibade/old-dcc-tools/README.md

 Tools/scripts that I made a long time ago for Maya, 3ds Max, and Photoshop.

 ## Maya
+### CacheToBlendshapeAnim
-**CacheToBlendshapeAnim:** Copies simulated mesh frames (or other blendshapes) to a single blendshape node as intermediate blendshapes so that simulation can be played in the game engine at runtime\
+**CacheToBlendshapeAnim:** Copies simulated mesh frames (or other blendshapes) to a single blendshape node as intermediate blendshapes so that simulation can be played in the game engine at runtime.\
 **VtxAOtoRGBTool:** Tool for inverting each RGBA channel of vertex colors or removing data.
-Was mostly used to move baked vertex AO to a single channel\
+Was mostly used to move baked vertex AO to a single channel.\
-**CryEngineMat:** Tool for setting up materials and collison settings for export to CryEngine\
+**CryEngineMat:** Tool for setting up materials and collison settings for export to CryEngine.\
-**ObjectRenamer:** Tool for renaming objects and/or adding prefix & suffix\
+**ObjectRenamer:** Tool for renaming objects and/or adding prefix & suffix.\
-**RandRotScale:** Tool for randomizing the rotation and scale of the selected objects\
+**RandRotScale:** Tool for randomizing the rotation and scale of the selected objects.

 ## 3ds Max
-**CryEngineAutoMat:** Tool for setting up materials and collison settings for export to CryEngine\
+**CryEngineAutoMat:** Tool for setting up materials and collison settings for export to CryEngine.\
-**ObjectRenamer:** Tool for renaming objects and/or adding prefix & suffix\
+**ObjectRenamer:** Tool for renaming objects and/or adding prefix & suffix.\
-**RandRotScale:** Tool for randomizing the rotation and scale of the selected objects\
+**RandRotScale:** Tool for randomizing the rotation and scale of the selected objects.

 ## Photoshop
 **LightmapMergingTool:** Used for merging many .exr files into a single file including the alpha channel.
-Was mostly used for merging multiple lightmaps into one for use in Unity.\
+Was mostly used for merging multiple lightmaps into one for use in Unity.

 # How to use